raganwald-deprecated/homoiconic/2012/09/memoize-the-practical-method-decorator.md

 What does a decorator get us?
 -----------------------------

 The `memoized` decorator is quite handy.
 We can memoize any method we like with a single label.
-We don't have to write something like:
+We don't have to write something like this CoffeeScript snippet:

 ```coffeescript
   fibonacci: